Federal Aviation Administration (FAA), DOT.

 For service information identified in this final rule, contact Austro Engine GmbH, Rudolf-Diesel-Strasse 11, 2700 Weiner Neustadt, Austria; phone: +43 2622 23000 2525; website: www.austroengine.at.
 You may view this service information at the FAA, Airworthiness Products Section, Operational Safety Branch, 1200 District Avenue, Burlington, MA 01803.
 For information on the availability of this material at the FAA, call (781) 238-7759.
 It is also available at https://www.regulations.gov by searching for and locating Docket No. FAA-2021-0311.

 Examining the AD Docket

-You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2017-1138; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this NPRM, the mandatory continuing airworthiness information (MCAI), the regulatory evaluation, any comments received, and other information.
-The street address for Docket Operations (phone: 800-647-5527) is listed above.
-Comments will be available in the AD docket shortly after receipt.
+You may examine the AD docket at https://www.regulations.gov by searching for and locating Docket No. FAA-2021-0311; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this final rule, the mandatory continuing airworthiness information (MCAI), any comments received, and other information.
+The street address for the Docket Operations is listed above.

 Start Further Info